hpc/charliecloud/doc/ch-image.rst

   :code:`--force-cmd=CMD,ARG1[,ARG2...]`
     If command :code:`CMD` is found in a :code:`RUN` instruction, add the comma-separated :code:`ARGs` to it.
+For example,
+    :code:`--force-cmd=foo,-a,--bar=baz` would transform :code:`RUN foo -c`
-This is intended to suppress validation that defeats :code:`--force=seccomp`.
-For example, :code:`-o APT::Sandbox::User=root` is added to :code:`apt-get` by default.
-Implies :code:`--force=seccomp`.
+    into :code:`RUN foo -a --bar=baz -c`.
+This is intended to suppress validation that defeats :code:`--force=seccomp` and implies that option.
+    Can be repeated.
 If specified, replaces (does not extend) the default suppression options.
 Literal commas can be escaped with backslash;
     importantly however, backslash will need to be protected from the shell also.